 Prakash first got married to actress Lalitha Kumari in the year 1994.
 The couple has two daughters Meghana and Pooja, and had one son Sidhu, who died in 2004 after he fell from a table while flying a kite, sustaining injuries that got severe with time and lead to death.
 The couple got divorced in 2009.
 The actor then married choreographer Pony Verma on 24 August 2010.
 He has one son with Pony, born in 2016.

 Prakash Raj made his debut in the 1990 Kannada movie Mithileya Seetheyaru.
 Even though he was appreciated for his dialogue delivery with his supporting roles in films like Ramachaari, Ranadheera, Nishkarsha and Lockup Death, his breakthrough came with Harakeya Kuri in 1993.
 He played his first lead role of Badri in the film opposite Vishnuvardhan and Geetha.
 Prakash Raj was introduced in Tamil cinema by K. Balachander for the 1994 movie Duet, in which he plays the role of a movie superstar.
 The actor then bagged several Tamil films like Pullakuttikaran, Seethanam and Subash, along with a supporting role in the successful drama film Bombay (1995).
-However, his noteworthy performance was seen in the 1996 film Kalki, in which he plays the role of an industrialist who ill-treats his wife.
+However, his noteworthy performance was seen in the 1996 film Kalki, where he played the role of an industrialist who ill-treats his wife.
 His negative role in this movie won him the Tamil Nadu State Film Award for Best Villain.
-The year also marked his entry into Malayalam cinema with The Prince, once again as a villain, starring superstar Mohanlal in the lead.
+The year also marked his entry into Malayalam cinema with The Prince starring superstar Mohanlal in the lead.

 Even though he continued to act in several movies, one of his prominent roles was that of Tamilzhchelvan in the Tamil movie Iruvar (1997), for which he won the National Film Award for Best Supporting Actor.
-This Mani Ratnam`s political drama film is loosely based on how cinema and politics in Tamil Nadu are related.
-In the movie, Prakash plays the role of a writer who grows to become a huge political figure.
 His popular Kannada movie in the year was Nagamandala (1997), under the direction of T.S.
 Nagabharana, in which he played the role of an unfaithful husband Appanna.
 His next award-winning role came in the following year with the Telugu action drama Antahpuram.
 This Krishna Vamsi`s directorial venture garnered Prakash Raj the National Film Award for Best Actor (Special Jury) for his role of Narasimha.
 Subsequently, the actor made a special appearance in Yaare Neenu Cheluve, and then starred in a prominent role in the romance drama Preethsod Thappa, which was a musical blockbuster.

 Amma Nanna O Tamila Ammayi in 2003 fetched him the Nandi Award for Best Character Actor, for his role of a kick-boxing champion who abandons his family for a successful career but later regrets his decision.
 Prakash Raj reprised his role for the Tamil remake of the movie titled M. Kumaran S/O Mahalakshmi (2004), and gained huge appreciation.
 The actor then went on to win the Filmfare Award for Best Telugu Supporting Actor for director V. V. Vinayak`s Tagore.
 However, his negative character in the huge box office hit Ghilli gained him widespread recognition among the Tamil audiences.
 He bagged the Filmfare Award for Best Tamil Villain for his role of Muthu Pandi in the Vijay-Trisha starrer.
 After praiseworthy performances in movies such as Vasool Raja MBBS, Mass, and Ayya, he once again gained praises for his negative character in Anniyan, which earned him the Tamil Nadu State Film Award for Best Villain.
 His biggest success in 2005 was the blockbuster Tamil action film Sivakasi that starred Vijay and Asin in the lead roles, with Prakash Raj in the negative role as Udayappa, which won him the Filmfare Award for Best Tamil Villain.
 Even though he was only nominated at the Vijay Awards for Best Villain for his brilliant portrayal of Ali Bhai in Pokkiri (2007), he showcased excellent comic timing in the romantic comedy film Mozhi, which won him the Vijay Award for Best Supporting Actor.